 The publisher of "Uncle Tom's Cabin" says he could have bought it for \$50.
-Professor Stowe to the almost incredible number of 810,868,080, or thought his wife ought to take it.
-"Imagine his two and a quarter million eggs per day. astonishment later when I handed Prof. Stowe my check for \$10,000 payable to his order.
+Professor Stowe thought his wife ought to take it.
+"Imagine his astonishment later when I handed Prof. Stowe my check for \$10,000 payable to his order.
 Neither the professor nor Mrs. Stowe had ever before received a check, they told me, and they did not know what to do with it."
 He had to tell them.

-A new York religious paper tells of a clergyman who said, not long since, in a sermon, that it was as hard for a rich man to squeeze through heaven's gate, as for a mathematician to destroy one of the foci of an ellipse while preserving the other, or for a truncated cone to be made whose intersected "Missionary Helper."
-A collection was taken, and encourages the ministry.
-So it will not be out in view was no doubt accomplished.
-It is now of place for me to give a little information relative known that that preacher studied mathematics more
+A new York religious paper tells of a clergyman who said, not long since, in a sermon, that it was "as hard for a rich man to squeeze through heaven's gate, as for a mathematician to destroy one of place for me to give a little information relative known that that preacher studied mathematics more